JohnTerragnoli/ECE383_Lab04/README.md

 - the reading from BRAM register
 - later set the coefficient to 1.

 The incReg is currently being set to 000000000000000001 which could actually be too low to hear.
-The readReg is set to 000000000000000000 so it can start reading BRAM from the beginning.
+The readReg is set to 000000001000000000 so it can start reading BRAM from the beginning.
 I tried changing the incReg so that it starts off with the right frequencyat the beginning and after the reset button is hit.
+When I did this, I got a low buzzing noise to come from my headphones.
+I tried upping the initial value to 000001000000000000 to see what it would sound like then, to make sure it wasn't just static noise or something.